snapfinger/SRSCPD_Python/README.md

+### Scalable and Robust Tensor Decomposition of Spontaneous Stereotactic EEG data
-This is a Python implementation of the method presented in
+This is a Python implementation of the Scalable and Robust Sequential Canonical Polyadic Decomposition (SRSCPD) framework presented in

 - J. Li, J. P. Haldar, J. C. Mosher, D. R. Nair, J. Gonzalez-Martinez, R. M. Leahy, "Scalable and robust tensor decomposition of spontaneous stereotactic EEG data",